The quickstart tutorial walks you through starting a new app, the basics of Compose and Code, and serving your app.

 - Open the Tab1Page provided by the tabs starter template.

-- Change text by double-clicking in the canvas.
-Change "Tab One" to "My New Page".
+- Change text by selecting the containing element and double-clicking it.
+Change the title text from "Tab One" to "My New Page".

-- Delete elements by clicking on them and pressing the Delete or Backspace key.
+- Delete elements by selecting them and pressing the Delete or Backspace key.
 Delete the

 <ion-img>inside the card that shows

-- Insert elements by clicking on the cube icon in the header and dragging them into the canvas or code.
+- Insert elements by opening the dropdown menus in the header and dragging elements into the canvas or code.
 Add a button at the bottom of the card.

 - Modify component properties by clicking on the component and using the properties panel.
 Change the Theme Color of your button to Secondary.